 Six different pembrolizumab plus chemotherapy regimens were evaluated as neoadjuvant therapy for high-risk, early-stage TNBC in the phase Ib trial KEYNOTE-173.
 All cohorts received a single run-in dose of pembrolizumab for cycle one, followed by 8 cycles of pembrolizumab in combination with a taxane (nab-paclitaxel for five of six cohorts and paclitaxel for the remaining cohort) with or without carboplatin at varying dosing levels for 12 weeks.
 For an additional 12 weeks before surgery, all patients received doxorubicin and cyclophosphamide.
 The overall pCR rate for all cohorts was 60% (90% CI 30% to 85%), with ORR ranging from 70% to 100% in the different chemotherapy dosing regimens.
 At a median follow-up of 19.6 months, the 12-month EFS rate was 100% and 88% for patients who did and did not achieve pCR, respectively.
 Four cohorts (three groups who received pembrolizumab with nab-paclitaxel and carboplatin as well as the group receiving paclitaxel plus carboplatin) had a 12-month EFS rate of 100%.67 In exploratory analyses, significant associations with pCR rates were observed for pre-treatment PD-L1 CPS (p=0.0127), and both pre-treatment and on-treatment stromal TILs (p=0.0059 and 0.0085, respectively).68 The results of KEYNOTE-173 informed the chemotherapy backbone selection for the subsequent phase III KEYNOTE-522 trial.

-In July 2021, the FDA granted accelerated approval to pembrolizumab for the treatment of patients with high-risk TNBC in combination with chemotherapy as neoadjuvant treatment and then continued as a single agent as adjuvant treatment after surgery.
+In July 2021, the FDA granted regular approval to pembrolizumab for the treatment of patients with high-risk TNBC in combination with chemotherapy as neoadjuvant treatment and then continued as a single agent as adjuvant treatment after surgery.
 Approval was based on KEYNOTE-522, a randomized phase III trial, which assigned patients with previously untreated stage II or stage III TNBC in a 2:1 ratio to receive neoadjuvant therapy with 4 cycles of pembrolizumab (200 mg) every 3 weeks plus paclitaxel and carboplatin (n=784 patients) or placebo every 3 weeks plus paclitaxel and carboplatin (n=390 patients).
 Both groups received an additional 4 cycles of pembrolizumab or placebo, and both groups received doxorubicin+cyclophosphamide or epirubicin+cyclophosphamide before surgery.
 After definitive surgery, the patients received adjuvant pembrolizumab or placebo every 3 weeks for up to 9 cycles.
 At the first interim analysis of the initial 602 randomized patients, the pCR rate was 64.8% (95% CI 59.9% to 69.5%) in the group receiving pembrolizumab and 51.2% (95% CI 44.1% to 58.3%) in the group receiving placebo (p<0.001).
 In the trial, improved pCR rates with pembrolizumab were generally consistent across subgroups, regardless of tumor size or PD-L1 status.
 The increase in pCR rate with the addition of pembrolizumab was numerically greater for patients with node positive disease (20.6% increase; 95% CI 8.9% to 31.9%) than for those without lymph node involvement (6.3% increase; 95% CI –5.3% to 18.2%).69 70 Recently released data from the third pre-planned interim analysis including the entire ITT population (n=1174) showed pCR rates of 63% (95% CI 59.5 to 66.4) and 55.6% (95% CI 50.6 to 60.6) in the pembrolizumab and placebo arms, respectively, for a stratified delta of 7.5% (95% CI 1.6 to 13.4).
 At a median follow-up of 26.1 months with roughly 53% of required events, the EFS HR was 0.65 (95% CI 0.48 to 0.88).71 The fourth pre-planned interim analysis was presented during an online ESMO Virtual Plenary session on July 15, 2021.72 With a median follow-up of 39.1 months, the addition of pembrolizumab to chemotherapy resulted in a statistically significant and clinically meaningful improvement in EFS, with a HR of 0.63 (95% CI 0.48 to 0.82; p=0.00031).
 No new safety signals emerged.
 Most immune-mediated AEs were low-grade, occurred in the neoadjuvant phase, and were manageable with treatment interruption, steroid administration, and/or hormone replacement.
 Treatment-related AEs of grade ≥3 occurred in 77.1% of the patients who received pembrolizumab compared with 73.3% of the patients in the placebo group, leading to discontinuation of any trial drug in 27.7% and 14.1% in each arm, respectively.
 The most common irAEs reported among patients receiving pembrolizumab (incidence ≥10 patients) were infusion reactions (18%), hypothyroidism (15.1%), severe skin reactions (5.7%), hyperthyroidism (5.2%), adrenal insufficiency (2.4%), pneumonitis (2.2%), thyroiditis (2.0%), hypophysitis (1.9%), colitis (1.7%), and hepatitis (1.4%).72

 Also in I-SPY2, the combination of the anti-PD-L1 mAb durvalumab, the PARP inhibitor olaparib, and paclitaxel followed by doxorubicin+cyclophosphamide as neoadjuvant therapy demonstrated improved pCR rates compared with paclitaxel followed by doxorubicin/cyclophosphamide alone in patients with high-risk HER2– stage II or III breast cancer.
 Based on results from a total of 73 patients, including 21 with TNBC and 52 with HR+ tumors, the durvalumab plus olaparib plus paclitaxel arm graduated 13 months after enrollment had started with >0.85% predictive probability of success.
 Among the 72 patients who completed surgery and were evaluable for pCR, the final predicted probabilities of success in a future phase III study were 81% for all HER2– cancers (estimated pCR rate 37%), 80% for TNBC (estimated pCR rate 47%) and 74.5% for HR+/HER2– patients (estimated pCR rate 28%).73 For further discussion of PARP inhibition in combination with immunotherapy see the Novel combination strategies and promising future directions section.